-Parents of students participating on the field trip must read and sign the Consent to Participate in School Sponsored Activity form: Consent Regarding Transportation and Agreement and Release from Liability.
+Parents of students participating on the field trip must read and sign the following: Consent to Participate in School Sponsored Activity; and, Consent Regarding Transportation and Agreement and Release from Liability.
 CBHS recognizes that field trips of an educational nature reinforce and/or enrich the mission and curriculum of the School.
 The Administration encourages academic student field trips for all students to broaden their experience in a given area of study.
-In order to ensure the integrity of these field trips and enhance the students' field trip experience, the following apply to school-sponsored academic field trips:
+In order to ensure the integrity of these field trips and enhance the students' field trip experience, the following apply to School-sponsored academic field trips:

 - Student participation in field trips is contingent upon approval from the student's teachers.
 All teachers of students participating in field trips must sign the Teacher Permission Form and approve the student's participation on the field trip.
 An administrator or teacher can refuse a student the opportunity to participate in an academic field trip for academic, attendance, and/or behavioral reasons.
-"D" and "F" grades may indicate participate can occur at any time up to the departure of the students on the field trip.
-If a teacher revokes permission for a student to participate on an academic field trip will provide the student with an academic assignment that relates to the subject matter of the field trip the student will work on while the class is on the field trip. - Parents have the right to keep their child from participating on an academic field trip.
+"D" and "F" grades may indicate participation is in jeopardy.
+The teacher's revocation of his or her permission for a student to participate can occur at any time up to the departure of the students on the field trip.
+If a teacher revokes permission for a student to participate on an academic field trip, the teacher sponsoring the field trip will provide the student with an academic assignment that relates to the subject matter of the field trip the student will work on while the class is on the field trip. - Parents have the right to keep their child from participating on an academic field trip.
 If the parent declines to allow their child to participate on an academic field trip, the child's teacher will provide the student with an equivalent academic assignment that the student will work on while the class is on the field trip. - Parents participating as field trip chaperones must, like all volunteers, receive fingerprint and TB test clearance to volunteer at Christian Brothers.
 Parents should contact the Human Resources Director for the necessary information and forms. - Parents driving students on field trips must provide an official California Department of Motor Vehicles (DMV) driving record to the Christian Brothers' Human Resources Director.
-This driving record is obtained by the parents/guardians at the California Department of Motor Vehicles. - Only registered students of CBHS are permitted on field trips. - If parents have concerns or questions concerning a field trip or their child's participation on the field trip, they should contact the child's teacher as soon as they learn of the field trip.
+This driving record is obtained by the parents/guardians at the California Department of Motor Vehicles. - Only registered students of CBHS are permitted on field trips. - If parents have concerns or questions concerning a field trip or their child's participation in the field trip, they should contact the child's teacher as soon as they learn of the field trip.